arabnix/pythontests/README.md

 pythontests
 ===========

-Just a bunch of python examples I'm writting for either testing purposes or that I use in class!
+Just a bunch of python examples I'm writing for either testing purposes or that I use in class!

 Feel free to use them if you find them useful.